Stanley Weiser

 Stanley Weiser is an American screenwriter.

+Biography

-He was born in New York City and is a graduate of the NYU Film School.
+He was born in New York City.
 His screen credits include Wall Street and W., both directed by Oliver Stone.
 He also wrote the 20th Century Fox film, Project X. He is credited for creating characters in the sequel to Wall Street: Wall Street: Money Never Sleeps.

-In addition, he served as script consultant on Oliver Stone's Nixon and Any Given Sunday.
+He wrote the screenplay for Project X with Matthew Broderick in 1987.
+Weiser was Oliver Stone's screenwriting partner on the movie Wall Street, released in 1987 and a cult classic.
+He also helped Stone write the film W in 2008, about the life of US President George Bush.
+The dialogue was positively received by Roger Ebert for not containing overtly "revisionist history."

 Weiser's other projects include two civil rights dramas, developed as feature films, but made for television.
 Murder in Mississippi, a chronicle of the 1964 Freedom Summer movement and the lives and deaths of Cheney, Schwerner, and Goodman, the three young civil rights workers who were killed by the Ku Klux Klan, which aired on NBC in 1990.
-It was nominated for four Emmys and won the Directors Guild of America Award for best TV movie.
 Freedom Song, a semi-fictional account of the early SNCC movement in Mississippi, was co-written with Phil Alden Robinson, who also directed.
-They shared a Writers Guild of America Award and Humanitas nomination for the 2000 TNT film.

 Weiser also adapted the novel, Fatherland, by Robert Harris, for HBO.
-It was nominated for three Golden Globe awards and Miranda Richardson won for best supporting actress in a TV or cable movie.
 He wrote the NBC four-hour mini-series Witness to the Mob in 1998, which was produced by Robert De Niro.
-He also wrote Rudy: The Rudy Giuliani Story, for which he received a Writers Guild of America nomination for best TV movie.

-As of 2012, he wrote a biopic on the life of Rod Serling, the writer and The Twilight Zone creator.

-Weiser began his career as a production assistant for Brian De Palma on Phantom of the Paradise, and as an assistant cameraman on the Martin Scorsese documentary, Street Scenes.
+In 2013, it was reported he'd optioned the novel Three Graves Full and intended to write the script.

+Personal life

 He is married and lives in Santa Monica, California.
 He is a founding member of the West Los Angeles Shambhala Buddhist Meditation Center.